Adebayomariam/Orion-workforce-Analytics/README.md

 - This helps HR understand staffing levels and plan recruitment or restructuring where necessary.

 ### Salary Comparison by Department
+Findings show that:
 - The average salary per department was calculated using AVG.
-- Findings show that:
-- The Executive department has the highest average salary, indicating senior-level roles.
+The Executive department has the highest average salary, indicating senior-level roles.
 - The Shipping department has the lowest average salary, suggesting operational or entry-level positions.
 - This highlights salary inequality across departments and supports compensation benchmarking.